-I’ve been cooking a lot of German and Scandinavian food lately.
+I cook a lot of German and Scandinavian food.
 It fascinates me how little we Americans really know about this food, or at least its potential.
 Neither cuisine is necessarily heavy, brown and boring.
 But they do rely heavily on smoked meats, like bacon.

 I looked around for an “authentic” German bacon recipe, but came up short.
 While I suspect that most bacon in Germany and thereabouts is simply cured with salt and smoked, I was looking for something with a little more regional character.
-And since I did not find one — if you know of a recipe that goes beyond salt and smoke, let me know — I went about creating one.
+And since I did not find one, I went about creating one.

-I started with some pork belly Holly’s mom gave us.
+I started with some pork belly.
 No reason this would not work with a fat wild boar, but it’d need to be a fat one.
 Then I tossed in a bunch of Germanic-Northern European flavors: German brandy, mustard, celery seed, caraway, garlic, marjoram and black pepper.
 Cured it 3 days in the fridge, turning it over each day, then off to the smoker.

 Now I suppose you could smoke this over any wood you wanted, but to me, if it’s going to be German it needs to be smoked over beech, alder, birch or oak.
 I chose oak.